FooleanBool/utils/utils/owui/bash/completions.md

 Before using this script, ensure that you have a running Ollama instance on your host.
 This script is configured to watch for an alias (`dxo`) of the command `docker exec -it ollama ollama`.

-You can customize the Ollama instance or alias by modifying the following line in `~/.dxo_completion_script.sh`:
+You can customize the desired Ollama command or alias by modifying the following line in `~/.dxo_completion_script.sh`:

 ```bash
 command="ollama"